THERAPEUTIC FOCUS

 WHAT ARE B-CELL DISEASES?

-The other major group of diseases caused by abnormally functioning B-cells is autoimmune disorders.
+One of the major groups of diseases caused by abnormally functioning B-cells is autoimmune disorders.
 These diseases result from inappropriate production of antibodies from the B-cells.
 These antibodies cannot discriminate “self” from “non-self,” and inadvertently mount a disabling immune response against normal organs.
-Examples of common and very debilitating autoimmune disorders include multiple sclerosis (MS) and rheumatoid arthritis (RA).
+An example of a common and very debilitating autoimmune disorder is multiple sclerosis (MS).